simonrho/jcnr-in-aws-demo/README.md

  **NOTE:** Without the proper base64-encoded license file and JCNR root password in the `secrets.yaml` file, the cRPD Pod will remain in `CrashLoopBackOff` state.

-### Optional: Using `setup.sh` under `secrets` directroy for Automated Setup
-For an effortless setup of JCNR secrets, including the license and root password, as well as adding the necessary label to the EKS worker node, you can make use of a provided setup script.

  #### B. Using the Assistant Tool to Configure `jcnr-secrets.yaml`